zannimo/movie-api-project/README.md

 # Movie API Project

-This project is a RESTful API built using AWS Lambda, API Gateway, S3, and DynamoDB.
-The project is structured to automate the setup of all required infrastructure, load initial data, and allow easy testing of the API endpoints.
+This project was created to demonstrate my skills in building a scalable and serverless application with AWS services using Boto3.
+The project showcases automation of infrastructure deployment and data handling, leveraging **AWS Lambda**, **API Gateway**, **S3**, and **DynamoDB** to build a simple yet powerful API that manages and serves movie data.

 ## Table of Contents